nsd20463/gjq/README.md

 # gjq

-simple jq-like program with performance rather than completeness as the goal
+gjq is a simple jq-like program with performance rather than completeness as the goal.

-It only implements what I need, which at the moment is simply extracting a field from a series of messages.
+It only implements what I've needed, which at the moment is extracting a field from a series of messages.
 For example:

     $ echo '[ {"x":1}, {"x":2}, {"x":3} ]' | gjq '.[].x'